 While the show is not big on fashion themes, it does feature two important watches worn by Walter, both of which have special meanings.
 The show’s creator Vince Gilligan always used a lot of these symbolisms—his attention to detail is one of the things that has gained the show loyal fans.

-In this article, we’re going to take a closer look at these two watches and talk about how and when they were worn on the show.
-While we will talk about a number of scenes from the show, you don’t need to be a fan in order to appreciate the watches (although they might be good enough reasons for you to start watching).
+In this article, we will take a closer look at these two watches and talk about how and when they were worn on the show.
+While we will talk about several scenes from the show, you don’t need to be a fan to appreciate the watches (although they might be good enough reasons for you to start watching).

-Below are two of Walter White’s watches that have been spotted on the show throughout its five seasons, both of which bearing significance that any fan of the show would recognize and enjoy discussing.
-We will talk about some of the watches worn by other characters, as well as some models that were spotted on one of the show’s actors.
+Below are two of Walter White’s watches that we spotted on the show throughout its five seasons, both of which bearing significance that any fan of the show would recognize and enjoy discussing.
+We will talk about some of the watches worn by other characters and some models that were spotted on one of the show’s actors.

 Watches Worn in Breaking Bad -Walter White

 Played by Bryan Cranston, Walter White is introduced as an underpaid high school science teacher.
 Dressed in khakis and collared shirts, he is seen throughout the first few seasons wearing a simple Casio watch—a calculator model from the 80s.

 The watch in question is a Casio CA-53W, which has a rectangular shape and has a small screen at the top.
 Below this are 8-digit calculator buttons with other extra features a 24-hour 1/100-second stopwatch, a full auto-calendar, daily alarm, hourly signal, and a dual time mode.
 Its water resistance can take minor splashes but is not recommended for swimming.